operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### Owned CRDs Have Resources Listed

 This test makes sure that the CRDs listed in the `owned` CRDs section of the CSV have a `resources` subsection.
-In the future, this test will verify that all resources modified by the operator are listed in the resources section.
 This test has a maximum score equal to the number of CRDs listed in the CSV.

+Note: In the future, this test will verify that all resources modified by the operator are listed in the resources section.

 #### CRs Have At Least 1 Example